Organisms at high altitude: Rodents

 A number of rodents live at high altitude, including deer mice, guinea pigs, and rats.
+The highest-elevation observation of a rodent is the yellow-rumped leaf-eared mouse (Phyllotis xanthopygus rupestris), trapped at the summit of Llullaillaco in the Andes at 6,739 m.
+This observation makes P. xanthopygus rupestris the highest-dwelling mammal.

-Several mechanisms help them survive these harsh conditions, including altered genetics of the hemoglobin gene in guinea pigs and deer mice.
+Several mechanisms help rodents survive these harsh conditions, including altered genetics of the hemoglobin gene in guinea pigs and deer mice.
 Deer mice use a high percentage of fats as metabolic fuel to retain carbohydrates for small bursts of energy.

 Other physiological changes that occur in rodents at high altitude include increased breathing rate and altered morphology of the lungs and heart, allowing more efficient gas exchange and delivery.
 Lungs of high-altitude mice are larger, with more capillaries, and their hearts have a heavier right ventricle (the latter applies to rats too), which pumps blood to the lungs.

 At high altitudes, some rodents even shift their thermal neutral zone so they may maintain normal basal metabolic rate at colder temperatures.

 The deer mouse (Peromyscus maniculatus) is the best studied species, other than humans, in terms of high-altitude adaptation.
 The deer mice native to Andes highlands (up to 3000 m) are found to have relatively low hemoglobin content.
 Measurement of food intake, gut mass, and cardiopulmonary organ mass indicated proportional increases in mice living at high altitudes, which in turn show that life at high altitudes demands higher levels of energy.
 Variations in the globin genes (α and β-globin) seem to be the basis for increased oxygen-affinity of the hemoglobin and faster transport of oxygen.
 Structural comparisons show that in contrast to normal hemoglobin, the deer mouse hemoglobin lacks the hydrogen bond between α1Trp14 in the A helix and α1Thr67 in the E helix owing to the Thr67Ala substitution, and there is a unique hydrogen bond at the α1β1 interface between residues α1Cys34 and β1Ser128.
 The Peruvian native species of mice (Phyllotis andium and Phyllotis xanthopygus) have adapted to the high Andes by using proportionately more carbohydrates and have higher oxidative capacities of cardiac muscles compared to closely related native species residing at low-altitudes (100-300 m), (Phyllotis amicus and Phyllotis limatus).
 This shows that highland mice have evolved a metabolic process to economise oxygen usage for physical activities in the hypoxic conditions.